 Yahoo Mail have 227.8 monthly active users and transit 26 billion mails every day

 Yahoo is struggling to make it big in the market after Yahoo messenger left with nothing.
 Now, the tech giant is counting on its other services to enlarge the user database.
-Recently the company announced that it would be releasing the two new version of Yahoo mail for the mobile web.
-This means the company has optimized the Yahoo mail mobile for better user experience.
+Recently the company announced that it would be releasing the two new versions of Yahoo mail for the mobile web.
+This means the company has optimized the Yahoo mail mobile for a better user experience.
 Besides, the tech giant has also launched the Yahoo mail app on the Android Go for the users with low-end smartphones.
-If you aren't familiar with Android Go, it is a customized OS from Google that it is tailored especially for the smartphones with lower specifications.
+If you aren't familiar with Android Go, it is a customized OS from Google that is tailored especially for the smartphones with lower specifications.

 By offering a standalone app for Android Go, the company will aim a large market of users with low-end devices.
 The app that will work on low-end devices will help the company in alluring a large community of users.
 Yahoo mail is already available in 46 languages across 70 different markets around the globe, the addition of Android Go users will help the company in increasing the number of users.
 With the help of a separate app that will work efficiently even on the limited internet connection, the users can use Yahoo mail uninterruptedly.

 “We’ve heard loud and clear from users that they’re not always ready to make the big leap to downloading an app that takes up any storage space on their phone.
 People with high-capacity phones may want to save that space for photos or videos, while others with entry-level smartphones may just have limited space from the get-go.
 Further, some folks share devices or borrow a family member’s to access their email.
 This is all especially true in developing markets.” said Joshua Jacobson, senior director of product management for Yahoo Mail to Techcrunch.